Controllable Video Generation: A Survey

-Flow-based models are a class of powerful generative models, with the core idea being to learn an accurate, invertible transformation that converts a simple base distribution into a complex target data distribution.
+\textbf{Flow-based Models.} Flow-based models are a class of powerful generative models, with the core idea being to learn an accurate, invertible transformation that converts a simple base distribution into a complex target data distribution.
 This transformation process is typically composed of a series of invertible functions, referred to as ``flows".

-Traditional flow-based models~\cite{dinh2014nice,chen2024follow, dinh2016density,kingma2018glow} rely on discrete sequences of invertible transformations.
-In contrast, Continuous Normalizing Flows (CNFs)~\cite{chen2018neural} generalize this framework by modeling the transformation as a continuous-time flow governed by an Ordinary Differential Equation (ODE): where $\phi_t$ is the flow map, describing the transformation of data from $x_0$ to $x_t$, and $v_t$ is a time-dependent vector field, typically parameterized by neural networks, that defines the direction and magnitude of change.
+Traditional flow-based models~\citep{dinh2014nice,chen2024follow, dinh2016density,kingma2018glow, zhang2025easycontrol, song2022cliptexture, song2023clipvg, song2022clipfont, chen2025transanimate} rely on discrete sequences of invertible transformations.
+In contrast, Continuous Normalizing Flows (CNFs)~\citep{chen2018neural} generalize this framework by modeling the transformation as a continuous-time flow governed by an Ordinary Differential Equation (ODE): where $\phi_t$ is the flow map, describing the transformation of data from $x_0$ to $x_t$, and $v_t$ is a time-dependent vector field, typically parameterized by neural networks, that defines the direction and magnitude of change.

-To improve the efficiency of training CNFs, a modern generative approach called \textit{Flow Matching} (FM)~\cite{lipman2022flow} has been proposed.
+To improve the efficiency of training CNFs, a modern generative approach called \textit{Flow Matching} (FM)~\citep{lipman2022flow} has been proposed.
 It offers a new paradigm for learning complex data distribution by directly learning the vector field that transfers samples from the base to the target distribution.

 To learn the vector field $v_t$, Flow Matching introduces a novel supervision signal based on sample pairs $(x_0, x_1)$ drawn from the base and target distributions, respectively.
-It defines a straight-line interpolation between the two: and the ground truth velocity at time $t$ is The model is then trained by minimizing the squared error between the predicted and ground-truth velocity: This loss encourages the vector field to match the direction and magnitude of the straight-line transport from $x_0$ to $x_1$ across time.
+It defines a straight-line interpolation between the two: The model is then trained by minimizing the squared error between the predicted and ground-truth velocity: This loss encourages the vector field to match the direction and magnitude of the straight-line transport from $x_0$ to $x_1$.